 In pursuit of academics and establishment of linkages, the College of Engineering is also an active member of the Philippine Association of Engineering Schools (PAES), Inc. since 1990.

-In 2013, the College of Engineering offered an industry standard course under the Cisco Networking Academy (WU-P CA) which was integrated to the elective and major courses within the programs of BSCoE and BSEcE.
+In 2013, the College of Engineering offered an industry-standard course under the Cisco Networking Academy (WU-P CA) which was integrated into the elective and major courses within the programs of BSCoE and BSEcE.
 This enables its graduates a competitive edge in the field of Information Communications Technology and Telecommunications.

-In 2015, the 3rd Phase of the implementation and renewal of partnership with SMART Communications Inc. through the SMART Wireless Engineering Education Program (SWEEP) had taken place and would focus on the development of cloud computing mobile applications, Transmission Control Protocol – Internet Protocol (TCP-IP) trainings, seminars and Technopreneurship.
+In 2015, the 3rd Phase of the implementation and renewal of the partnership with SMART Communications Inc. through the SMART Wireless Engineering Education Program (SWEEP) had taken place and would focus on the development of cloud computing mobile applications, Transmission Control Protocol – Internet Protocol (TCP-IP) trainings, seminars, and Technopreneurship.

 Further, the College of Engineering houses the Institute of Electronics Engineers of the Philippines, Inc. (IEcEP), Nueva Ecija, the provincial professional organization of electronics engineers and electronics technicians last 2014 with Accreditation No. 37 from the National Institute of Electronics Engineers of the Philippines (I-APO No.03) which enables the College to offer Continuing Professional Development (CPD) Training and Seminar to allow participants to earn PRC – CPD points that are required upon renewal of the electronics technicians and electronics engineers license.